|

 to discuss coded documents found among Moriarty's

-decode.
-He tells Watson of Hoare's invitation to him
+to decode.
+He tells Watson of Hoare's invitation

-and Moriarty to visit him at Aston, and how they met
+to him and Moriarty to visit him at Aston, and how

 They discuss codes, and Moriarty claims that his is